Salmon Fishing Trips in Oregon

 The Siletz River is famous for a run of fall Chinook.
 It is located on the Central Oregon Coast just South of Lincoln City.
-This late August to early October fishery is a gem for large Chinook offering a true feel of tidal beauty on the lower estuary.
+This April to early October fishery is a gem for large Chinook offering a true feel of tidal beauty on the lower estuary.

 We fish the lower tidewater for these hard fighting large strain of fall fish with day trips.
 We also offer private camping for small trailers, campers, and tents, for a small fee with pre-arranged bookings.
 This is a great place to fish and camp for several days, perfect for a fun family outing.

 Early September – Mid-October